direktiv/direktiv.github.io/docs/environment/cli.md

 ## Setting up a Namespace

 Working with this tool assumes that you create a directory which is mirroring a namespace in Direktiv.
 This directory should be empty at start.
 The first thing to setup is the connectivity to Direktiv.
-For this a `.direktiv.conf` file has to be created within this directory.
+For this a `.direktiv.yaml` file has to be created within this directory.
 This file needs the api key or token, the address of the Direktiv instance and the namespace it should use.

 ```yaml
 auth-token: my-api-key-token